 Of course the swoop vehicle has plenty of time to drive off before you’ve even had a chance to take a look at their number plate.

 If you’re not aware of this technique, you’ll probably innocently tell the police that the swoop vehicle caused the accident.
-But because this car is never to be seen again, it’ll be your car insurance company that has to pay out.
-Bye bye, no-claims bonus!
+But because this car is never to be seen again, it’ll be your car insurance company that has to pay out - and that could mean bye bye, no-claims bonus!

 The fraudster crams a car (normally an old banger) with as many passengers as possible, then drives around looking for a suitable target.
 When the victim has been found, the fraudsters drive in front of them while one passenger keeps watch out of the back window.